 The aim of the Ph.D. program in Psychology is to provide advanced coursework that addresses core issues in clinical psychology as a treatment and research area.
 In addition to the state course requirements for licensure, CIHS' Ph.D. provides elective coursework opportunities in the field of psychology.
-Areas in which psychology overlaps with other disciplines will be addressed.
-In particular, in addition to the traditional clinical psychology curriculum, an emphasis on consciousness, spirituality, and holistic treatment is included.
+Areas in which psychology overlaps with other disciplines are frequently addressed.
+Furthermore, in addition to the traditional clinical psychology curriculum, an emphasis on consciousness, spirituality, and holistic treatment is included.

-The aim of the program is the understanding and application of consciousness and its relationship on the mind-body relationship and spiritual development.
-The focus is holistic and integrative.
+The aim of the program is the understanding and application of consciousness and its relationship to the domains of mind, body, and spirit.
+The focus, thus, is holistic and integrative, in sync with the mission and principles of CIHS itself.